Last updated: September 5, 2023

 Another sizable investment took place for the 1982-83 season, when the original T-Bar was replaced with a new triple chairlift.

 In 1986, the Franchi family, owners of the Cranmore Tennis Club, purchased Wildcat ski area.
-The following year, a $1.6 million spent on upgrading the Catapult chairlift from a double to a triple, as well as installing the Tomcat triple.
+The following year, $1.6 million spent on upgrading the Catapult chairlift from a double to a triple, as well as installing the Tomcat triple.
 In conjunction with this project, the Polecat was reworked.

 The End of the Gondola